espocrm/documentation/administration/apache-server-configuration.md

 sudo service apache2 restart
 ```

-## Fixing the issue 'API Error: EspoCRM API is unavailable':
+## Fixing the issue 'API Error: EspoCRM API is unavailable'

 Take only necessary steps.
 After each step check if the issue is solved.